 Sometimes they can use frozen sperm and obviously if you are using donor sperm, at this point they will simply defrost the sample.

 The sperm will be “washed” – this is nothing to do with Imperial Leather and Marigolds, don't worry.
 It's the process by which individual sperm cells are separated from the semen.
 They pick out the best looking specimens, leaving any ropey-looking ones behind.

-The collected eggs and the lucky few sperm selected are combined in a glass dish and put in an incubator to, well… “get it on”.
-The dish is checked 24 hours on and if any eggs have been fertilised they're then incubated for two to five days to allow them to develop into blastocysts of four or eight cells each.
-Usually between 60 and 70% of the eggs will be fertilised.
+The collected eggs and the lucky few sperm selected are combined in a glass dish and put in an incubator to, well… 'get it on'.
+The dish is checked 24 hours on and if any eggs have been fertilised, they're then incubated for two to five days.
+This allows the fertilised eggs to develop into blastocysts of four or eight cells each.
+Usually, between 60 and 70% of the eggs will be fertilised.

-If you're having ICSI (intra-cytoplasmic sperm injection) then a single sperm is injected into a single egg at this point.
-ICSI is a type of IVF that is usually done if there's a male fertility problem, such as a very low count or the sperm being of poor quality.
-ICSI is also sometimes used if you've had IVF previously and fertilisation wasn't successful.
+If you're having ICSI (intracytoplasmic sperm injection) then a single sperm is injected into a single egg at this point.
+ICSI is a type of in vitro fertilisation that is usually done if there's a male fertility problem, such as a very low count or the sperm being of poor quality.
+ICSI is also sometimes used if you've had treatment previously and fertilisation wasn't successful.

 Transferring the embryo